Anti Termite Treatment: its 2 Types, Chemicals, & Advantages

 Pre-Construction Anti Termite Treatment:

-The earth’s surface is firstly cleaned from wooden and any other garbage particles for flooring and to the required elevation, the entire surface should be leveled.
+- The earth’s surface is firstly cleaned from wooden and any other garbage particles for flooring and to the required elevation, the entire surface should be levelled.

-At an interval of 15 cm holes of 30 cm depth are made and by adding water to the chemical an emulsion of correct concentration shall be made.
+- At an interval of 15 cm holes of 30 cm in depth are made and by adding water to the chemical an emulsion of the correct concentration shall be made.

 Benefits of Pre-Construction Anti Termite Treatment: